Traveling for OHIO

 All transactions for your travel will require substantiation.
 This will include conference agendas, fliers, meeting agendas, and other documents that can support the business purpose of your travel.
 As a public institution, all our records are subject to public records requests.
 Your travel report should stand alone to support the business purpose of your expenses.

 You are required to submit receipts in Concur for all transactions.
 The only exclusion is for non-lodging travel expenses less than $75.
-Transactions that do not require a receipt due to IRS exclusion include:
+Transactions that do not require a receipt if less than $75 due to IRS exclusion include:

 - Airline Baggage Fees